slideflow/slideflow/docs-source/source/mil.rst

 Evaluation
 **********

-To evaluate a saved MIL model on an external dataset, first extract features from a dataset, then use :func:`slideflow.Project.evaluate_mil`:
+To evaluate a saved MIL model on an external dataset, first extract features from a dataset, then use :func:`slideflow.Project.evaluate_mil`, which displays evaluation metrics and returns predictions as a DataFrame.

 .. code-block:: python